CDTester/playwright/README.md

 ![Allure suites](./docs/allure_report_behavior.png)

+> [!NOTE] <br/>
-NOTE: this image shows tests that are not designed using behaviour features.
+> this image shows tests that are not designed using behaviour features.
 These tests are show in an unstructured manor..

 **Allure report: Packages**